oVirt/ovirt-site/source/feature/migration-of-dwh-and-reports.html.md

 *   yum install ovirt-engine-dwh
 *   engine-setup - supply existing credentials

-       * User should choose to use Remote DWH database.
+Choose to use Remote DWH database.

        * Get DWH and engine database credentials from the engine machine at:
          /etc/ovirt-engine-dwh/ovirt-engine-dwhd.conf.d/10-setup-database.conf
        * Allow to change the DWH to the new one.